Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 The ribbon fan palm is slow growing and commonly found in south and central Florida

-The ribbon fan plant is suitable for growing in Florida USDA zones 9 through 11.
+The ribbon fan plant is suitable for growing in USDA zones 9 through 11 in Florida.

-Florida Palm Tree Identification: Identify the ribbon fan palm plant by its graceful ribbon-like fronds that create an umbrella type of bushy palm crown.
+Florida Palm Tree Identification: The ribbon fan palm can be identified by its graceful, ribbon-like fronds that form an umbrella-shaped, bushy palm crown.

 Cabbage Palm (Sabal palmetto)